 No response.
 I can tell from the volume that she’s in the front half of her crying loop.
 I walk into the apartment and let the door close behind me.
 Kissy’s sitting on the floor beside her bed.
 She’s hugging her knees and rocking back and forth.
 She looks up when I appear in the doorway, but she doesn’t stop crying.
 She sees me.
 There’s no recognition in her features.

-“Kissy!”
+“Kissy.”

 Nothing.
 More crying.